MostlyLowLevel/thinkpad-led-fan-control/README.md

 This tool performs low-level hardware manipulation.
 Use at your own risk.
 The author is not responsible for hardware failure or thermal issues resulting from improper fan settings.

 ---
-*If this project helped you, consider supporting the work on [Ko-fi](https://ko-fi.com/s/30db78cb9e).*

----

 ## ⚖️ Licensing & Distribution
 * **Landing Page:** The content of this repository (README and Media) is licensed under CC BY-NC-ND 4.0.